 Secondary bacterial bronchitis/pneumonia

-- Clinical presentation: After flu symptoms have improved, patients suddenly become febrile and develop a productive cough with large amounts of purulent (sometimes bloody) sputum.
+- Clinical presentation: After flu symptoms have improved, patients suddenly become febrile again and develop a productive cough with large amounts of purulent (sometimes bloody) sputum.

 - Bacteria: most frequently Streptococcus pneumoniae, but also other typical pneumonia pathogens such as S. aureus and Haemophilus influenzae

 - Upper respiratory tract (caused by bacterial superinfection, especially in children)